nepta1998/Virus-Scan/README.md

 # Virus Scan (Go)

 Go project to scan files (and URLs) using the VirusTotal API.
-It includes a simple service that loads the API key from `.env`, uploads a file for analysis, and fetches the results.
+It includes a simple TUI that loads the API key from environment variables, lets you choose what to scan, and fetches the results.

 ## Requirements